 Be sure to stroll into town to observe a feria if one is taking place.
 These are low-key, friendly and fun.

 Ambalama can be rented for week long periods, from Saturday to Saturday.
 In low and mid-season, we shall consider long weekends - prices on request.
-It sleeps four comfortably in the main house (2 en suite bedrooms) with a separate 'tented suite' outside sleeping 2 comfortably but without an attached bathroom.
+It sleeps four comfortably in the main house (2 en suite bedrooms) with a separate casita (with ensuite bathroom (separate tub and shower) above the pool, sleeping 2 very comfortably.

 A 25% deposit is required at the time of booking.
 The balance is due 8 weeks prior to arrival.
 Payment in Sterling or Euros (at the prevailing exchange rate at the time of payment) by bank transfer or cheque made and sent to: